~more recently updated recipes~

 Along with a great recipe, the bean package includes northern, pinto, large lima, blackeye, garbanzo, baby lima, green split pea, kidney, cranberry, small white, pink, small red, yellow split pea, lentil, navy, white kidney and black beans.
 Whew.
 The big beans stay intact while the smaller ones and the lentils melt into this yummy creamy liquid.
 The bag also includes a seasoning packet but these are typically salty and filled artificial gunk so I threw it in the trash.
+(Read the comments below, it seems many of us throw away the seasoning packet.)
 The beans themselves are so creamy and flavorful, I didn't miss it.
-Mary uses Chef Paul's Vegetable Seasoning.
+Mary substitutes Chef Paul's Vegetable Seasoning for the seasoning packet.

 Time to table: 12 - 24 hours

 Makes 11 cups

 1 big ham bone (or a couple of ham hocks or about 1 pound chopped ham)

 1 large onion, chopped